 Next, a functions argument window appears where each of the function's variables can be added.
 The arrays can either be typed in or selected from the spreadsheet by clicking on the arrow to the right of the array fields.
 The constant value (TRUE or FALSE) can be typed or a cell reference containing a value can be chosen by clicking on the arrow to the right of that field.
-Remember that the constant value is optional and not needed for a general trend forecasting.
+Remember that the constant value is optional and not needed for general trend forecasting.
 Click the OK button when finished.

 Functional Arguments Window

 Forecasting Amazon's Annual Sales Trend Example

-In this example the Trend function is used to predict annual sales for Amazon Inc. for the next 4 consecutive 10k income statements.
-This includes the year 2020 through 2024 with trend result based on historical sales data.
+In this example, the Trend function is used to predict annual sales for Amazon Inc. for the next 4 consecutive 10k income statements.
+This includes the year 2020 through 2024 with trend results based on historical sales data.
 See the raw data in the table below.

 Amazon Inc. Historical Sales Data

 Below I have plugged all of the above data values into Excel.
 Again, my goal is to predict the next few years of Amazon's total sales based on its sales history.
 Instead of inserting from the statistical option, I will be using the insert tool to search for the TREND function.

 Amazon Inc. Sales Data Transferred to Excel

-The first thing I'm going to do is select the cell where the first estimated year will show up and then click on the Functions tab in main tabs section.
-Next, Insert function will be selected.
+The first thing I'm going to do is select the cell where the first estimated year will show up and then click on the Functions tab in the main tabs section.
+Next, the Insert function will be selected.
 The window in the illustration below will appear.
 Since the function was recently used I can just click on TREND.
-Otherwise, I would do a search to find a function that I want to use.
+Otherwise, I would search to find a function that I want to use.

 Next, I get to insert all of my ranges.
 The first would be the array known y values.
 These are the sales figures that are already known.
-So, I can select the arrow on right side of the known y's field, then select the array.
+So, I can select the arrow on the right side of the known y's field, then select the array.